 .

 Multiple termbases belonging to the same project can be downloaded at the same time (parallel individual downloads).
 Depending on your browser settings, the multiple download might be blocked.
 In that case, you need to enable the pop-up from your browser.
-After clicking on the ‘Download all’button, click on the red icon appearing in the address bar. |
+After clicking on the ‘Download all’button, click on the red icon appearing in the address bar.
+Depending on your preferences, you might want to make sure that your download settings are not set to ‘Ask every time where to save the file before downloading’. |

 USE HTML AS OUTPUT FORMAT